Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 The third question is important even for buyers who expect to stay long term.
 Life changes.
 Employment, family, health, interest rates, local markets, and household needs can change the expected holding period.
 Understanding exit costs helps avoid assuming that selling is cost-free.

 A realistic buyer does not need to know the exact future.
 But they should know which categories of cost exist and when those costs are likely to appear.
+This makes it easier to use tools such as the true cost of homeownership guide and upfront cash planning together.

 12. Why this model helps after purchase too